Indiana Labor Laws Guide

 The minimum wage for tipped employees in Indiana is the same as the federal one — $2.13 per hour.

+However, the employer must cover the difference if the employee’s total earnings (direct wage plus tips) are lower than the minimum wage.
 This is also known as a “tip credit” against the minimum wage, and employers can claim a tip credit of up to $5.12 per hour.

-Subminimum wage in Indiana (Training wage)
+Subminimum wage in Indiana (training wage)

 Employers can pay a subminimum wage of $4.25 per hour to employees under 20 for their first 90 calendar days of employment.
+This is the so-called training wage in Indiana.

 Exemptions to the minimum wage in Indiana

-According to Indiana law, there are certain exemptions regarding the types of employees covered by minimum wage laws in Indiana.
+Indiana law provides certain exemptions regarding the types of employees covered by minimum wage laws.
+These exemptions include the following categories of employees:

 Indiana payment laws